Television licence: Denmark

 Until 2022 a Danish media licence fee of 1353 kr (€182) per year was charged for any devices that could receive broadcast television.
 The majority of the licence fee funded the national radio and television broadcaster DR, with a smaller proportion funding TV 2's regional services.
 The media licence was abolished in 2022.
 Funding for DR is now provided through general taxation.
 TV 2 is now funded through advertising revenue, and it receives indirect subsidies through favourable loans from the Danish state.

 Finland

-The television fee in Finland was between €244.90 and €253.80 per year for each household with television.
+The television fee in Finland was between €244.90 and €253.80 per year for each household with a television.
 It was the primary source of funding for Yleisradio (Yle).
 In 2013 it was replaced with the Yle public broadcasting tax (yleisradiovero, rundradioskatt), a progressive income tax up to €163 per person.
-People with low incomes, under the age of eighteen years, or resident in Åland are exempt from the tax.
+People with low incomes and under the age of eighteen years are exempt from the tax.
+Residents of Åland did not have to pay the tax until 2020, but have been paying a media tax since 2021, which is currently (2024) at 123 euros per year.